The Story

 Namaskaar Sri Kharag Ko Karo So Hith Chith Laae

-Bowing to The Sword/Sword-Wielder, doing so with all my hearts affection and full focus on You
+Bowing to The Sword/Sword-Wielder, doing so with all my hearts affection and full on you [The immortal God]

 Figure 1: The Sikh armoury housed at the one of the five Takths (thrones) of the Sikh faith, Takht Sri Hazoor Sahib.
-Seva (Devotional service) is carried out yearly on the warrior festival of Dusshera, with weapons from the period of the Gurus to the Sikh Empire.
+Seva (Devotional service- in this case maintenance) is carried out yearly on the warrior festival of Dusshera, with weapons from the period of the Gurus to the Sikh Empire being displayed for the sangat (congregation) to view

 As a Sikh, before the mention of collecting and value of antique swords comes about, the utmost respect for weaponry is paramount.
 The Sikh tradition revolves around being Shastardhari, or “Adorners of Weaponry” which was instilled in us by Guru Gobind Singh Ji, the 10th King.
 Weapons are the form of God in their most gracious form, hence swords commonly being referred to as “Kirpans” or “Bestowers of grace”.
 Within the sword resides the primal energy of creation and death: